 What can we do for you:

-Phytolith analysis is well-suited for investigating climate and plant cover and changes over time, and for interpreting soil-moving by people.
-It can provide additional information about visible differences between two soils.
+Phytolith analysis is well-suited for investigating climate and plant cover changes over time.
+It can provide additional information about visible differences between two soils, in a feature or in an earthwork.
 If food plants or crop plants are the target species for your research, there may yet be an interesting story in the rest of the phytolith assemblage.
 Choosing good samples is critical – please e-mail or call before sampling.

 Humic acid analysis provides information about a different component of soil – the organic part.
 It is complimentary to phytolith analysis.
 It characterizes the conditions in which organic matter decomposed (aerobic vs. anaerobic, temperature, and pH).
 This analysis may helpful for storage features, earthworks, or for differentiating between soils or soil-sources.